The epigraphy of Attica

 Fasc.
 2. Decreta anno 229/8 a.
 Chr. posteriora.
 Accedunt leges sacrae. - II, pp. 338-679 (1916).

 Pars II.
-Tabulas magistratuum, catalogos nominum, instrumenta iuris privati continens. (catalogues, leases etc.)
+Tabulas magistratuum, catalogos nominum, instrumenta iuris privati continens. (list, catalogues, leases etc.)

 Fasc.
 1. Tabulae magistratuum. - VI, 331 pp. (1927).